sanyassyed/DataEngineering_Jobs_Data_ETL_Pipeline/README.md

 2. **Data Transformation:**
    - Converted the JSON response to a Pandas DataFrame.
-   - Parseed and cleaned data:
+   - Parsed and cleaned data:
      - Extracted **city** and **country** from the "locations" field.
      - Formatted the "publication date" to include only the date.
    - Renamed columns for clarity: